4 Tactics You Can Use to Make Your Sponsored Content More Engaging

-If a sponsored update has a link to a YouTube video that can play right in a user’s feed (most can), it generates a 75 percent higher share rate on average, meaning a better chance of your content going viral.
+If your sponsored content has a link to a YouTube video that can play right in a user’s feed (most can), it generates a 75 percent higher share rate on average, meaning a better chance of your content going viral.
 And that means thousands more people talking about you and your company.

 4. A post that’s just helpful to the job seeker

 Nailing your employer brand is critical today, with the war for talent fully global and the difference between a great person and a good person wider than ever.
-One of the chief ways companies have looked to promote themselves to employers is sponsored updates that are targeted directly to the people they want to reach, i.e. software engineers in Malaysia, salesmen in Sacramento, etc.
+One of the chief ways companies have looked to promote themselves to employers is with sponsored content that's targeted directly to the people they want to reach, i.e. software engineers in Malaysia, salesmen in Sacramento, etc.